marcotoronto/rdm-test/content/01_file_naming.md

     - The names should start with the element that is used to order the files.
     - Keep versions at the end.

-- Decide the beginning of the file name according to how you want to sort and search for your files
+- Decide the beginning of the file name according to how you want to sort and search for your files.
 - When using a sequential numbering system, use **leading zeros** to make sure files sort in sequential order. e.g. 001, 002, 010, 011....100,101 ...
 - Order elements from general to specific to make searching easier
 - Use ISO 8601 standard for dates: **YYYYMMDD** or **YYYY-MM-DD**